 I peered down into the skylight and saw our wheelchair buddy roll away:

-We posed for a picture (with Sloop's camera, and an improvised tripod):
+We posed for a picture with Sloop's camera, and an improvised tripod, which made for much better results:

 Just to the north of us was the spiral Cobo Roof deck ramp: